 Can you work with Westerville businesses that have remote employees across Ohio?

 Absolutely.
-The post-pandemic shift to distributed work has made this a standard requirement.
-We deploy cloud-based phone systems that work on any device from any location, secure remote access for employees working from home or client sites, and endpoint protection that covers devices regardless of where they're used.
+The post-pandemic shift to distributed work has made this a standard requirement. we help the partner deploy cloud-based phone systems that work on any device from any location, secure remote access for employees working from home or client sites, and endpoint protection that covers devices regardless of where they're used.
 Your Columbus-area employees and your remote staff in Cleveland, Cincinnati, or rural Ohio all operate on the same secure, managed platform.

 What's your response time for on-site support in Westerville?

 Westerville is approximately 15–20 miles from our Columbus base — typically 20–30 minutes drive time.
-Most support issues are resolved remotely through our monitoring and management platform, but when on-site presence is required, we're generally there within an hour.
-For businesses with critical uptime requirements, we offer priority response SLAs with committed on-site times.
+Most support issues are resolved remotely through our monitoring and management platform, but when on-site presence is required, I am generally there within an hour.
+For businesses with critical uptime requirements, we get the partner to commit priority response SLAs with committed on-site times.